Data journalist. Watchdog reporter. Educator.

 She returned to USA Today, working from Minnesota, as part of their data team.
 She was the primary reporter on a series of business stories called, "Where the Jobs Are."

-Webster also teaches a data journalism class at the University of Minnesota, a role she's had since 2010.
+Webster also teaches data journalism at the University of Minnesota, a role she's had since 2010.

 She is a regular speaker at the National Computer-Assisted Reporting Conference and other data journalism and watchdog training events.